Great-West Lifeco and Canada Life to hold annual meetings in a virtual-only format

 Presented in partnership with the McMichael Canadian Art Collection.
 Lead Sponsors: Canada Life and Power Corporation of Canada.
 Funded by the Government of Canada.

-Follow WAG on Facebook - Opens in a new window, Twitter - Opens in a new window, and Instagram - Opens in a new window #atwag
+Follow WAG on Facebook, Twitter, and Instagram #atwag

 Amber O’Reilly